 - Right alignment

 About The Author: Amir Levine, MD, is a psychiatrist and neuroscientist researcher at Columbia University.

 He is the author of “Attached“, a popular book based on attachment theory.

 You know the dating mantra, don’t you?

-Make him chase, let her come to you, pretending you don’t need him/her and keep yourself busy so you don’t grow dependent.
+Make him chase, let her come to you, pretend you don’t need him/her, and keep yourself busy so you don’t grow dependent.